csci104/site/syllabus/index.md

 ## Exams

 Exams will involve analysis and coding.
 Questions require students to demonstrate their mastery over the material.
-Exams are currently expected to be in person but will likely be given via Gradescope and require you to bring a laptop.
+Exams will likely be given via Gradescope and require you to bring a laptop.
 More details will be posted at least 1 week before the exam.

 ## Accommodations